On this page:

 - Scented products like perfumes

-- Pollution, especially the particulate matter (PM) that's found in smoke, smog and diesel exhaust fumes, which can be extremely hazardous to the lungs, especially when the PM is 2.5mm in diameter or smaller
+- Pollution, especially the particulate matter (PM) that's found in smoke, smog and diesel exhaust fumes.
+When the PM is 2.5mm in diameter or smaller, pollution is extremely hazardous to the lungs.

 - Intense feelings like stress, laughter or crying because they can restrict airflow and impair normal breathing patterns

-- Food and alcohol due to the additives found in food and wine, like sulfites
+- Additives found in food and wine, like sulfites

 For more information on triggers, see the National Heart, Lung and Blood Institute.